-The job outlook for both medical assistants and nursing assistants is excellent.
-Both jobs are growing at a rate much faster than average.
+The job outlook for medical and nursing assistants is excellent.
+Both positions are growing much faster than the average.

-Both of these careers involve working with patients and other medical experts on a day-to-day basis.
+Both careers involve daily work with patients and other medical experts.
 Becoming a medical or nursing assistant is exciting and rewarding.

 Here’s what you need to know about working as a nursing assistant vs. a medical assistant.